The Weisfeiler-Leman Dimension of Conjunctive Queries: Introduction

 \begin{restatable}{corollary}{corcomplexity} Let $\Psi$ be a recursively enumerable class of counting minimal and connected conjunctive queries with at least one free variable.
 The problem $\#\textsc{CQ}(\Psi)$ is solvable in polynomial time if and only if the WL-dimension of $\Psi$ is bounded; the ``only if'' is conditioned under the assumption $\mathrm{FPT} \neq W[1]$. \end{restatable}

-Our main result also enables us to classify the WL-dimension of more complex queries including unions of conjunctive queries and conjunctive queries with disequalities and negations over the free variables.
+\paragraph*{Quantum Queries and the WL dimension of counting dominating sets.} Our main result also enables us to classify the WL-dimension of more complex queries including unions of conjunctive queries and conjunctive queries with disequalities and negations over the free variables.
 The statement of this classification requires the consideration of finite linear combinations of conjunctive queries (also known as \emph{quantum queries}; see Definition~\ref{def:quantumquery}).
 A quantum query is of the form $Q = \sum_{i=1}^\ell c_i\cdot (H_i,X_i)$ where, for all $i\in[\ell]$, $c_i \in \mathbb{Q}\setminus\{0\}$.
 The $(H_i,X_i)$ are connected and pairwise non-isomorphic conjunctive queries where each $(H_i,X_i)$ is counting minimal and $X_i\neq \emptyset$.

-It is well-known~\cite{ChenM16,DellRW19} that unions of conjunctive queries, existential positive queries, and conjunctive queries with disequalities and negations over the free variables all have (unique) expressions as quantum queries, that is, the number of answers to those more complex queries can be computed by evaluation the respective quantum query according to the definition $|\Ans(Q,G)| := \sum_{i=1}^\ell c_i\cdot |\Ans((H_i,X_i),G)|$.
+It is well known~\cite{ChenM16,DellRW19} that unions of conjunctive queries, existential positive queries, and conjunctive queries with disequalities and negations over the free variables all have (unique) expressions as quantum queries, that is, the number of answers to those more complex queries can be computed by evaluation the respective quantum query according to the definition $|\Ans(Q,G)| := \sum_{i=1}^\ell c_i\cdot |\Ans((H_i,X_i),G)|$.
 For this reason, understanding the WL-dimension of linear combination of conjunctive queries allows us to also understand the WL-dimension of more complex queries.

 Defining the \emph{hereditary semantic extension width} of a quantum query $Q$, denoted by $\hsew(Q)$, as the maximum semantic extension width of its terms, we obtain the following.

 \begin{restatable}{corollary}{corquantum} The WL-dimension of a quantum query $Q$ is equal to $\hsew(Q)$. \end{restatable}